coerce to a list of characters

 Here is an extended example that illustrates both the definition of

-a simple binary tree whose interior nodes are cons
+a simple binary tree whose interior nodes are conses and whose

-es.
-Suppose we often need to know the number, n
+leaves are non-conses.
+Suppose we often need to know the number, n,

-of interior nodes of such a tree; the list, syms
+of interior nodes of such a tree; the list, syms, of symbols that

 leaves.
 (Observe that there may be leaves that are neither symbols